vividfog/nordpool-predict-fi/README.md

 > - **Pearson Correlation Coefficient: 0.955:** This measures the linear correlation between the actual and predicted prices.
 A coefficient of 1 indicates a perfect positive linear correlation.
 > - **Spearman Rank Correlation Coefficient: 0.973:** This assesses how well the relationship between the model's predictions and the actual prices can be described using a monotonic function.
 It does not assume a linear relationship but rather that the rankings of actual and predicted prices match.

+The model might be overfit to historical data.
+Yet its primary function is to predict short-term outcomes, where it has been useful in practice, determining the near-term direction and range quite accurately.
 It remains to be seen, how well the model copes over the full year of 2024.
 See the [model](model) folder for when the model was last trained.

 ## Co-authors